 HOW-format: Using a 12-step meeting format

-HOW-leadership: Facilitated by licensed therapist [proposed]
+HOW-leadership: Facilitated by a licensed therapist (Kevin Bergen) [proposed]

-COST: Open to self-determined contributions to cover expenses and licensed therapist time [proposed]
+COST: Open to contributions [proposed]

-WHEN: Weeknight [proposed]
+WHEN: On a weeknight [proposed]

 TAKE SURVEY HERE

-Proposed Readings (read aloud in each meeting)
+Proposed Readings (that would be read aloud in each meeting)

 We can only speak for ourselves personally and not for all dads.
-The specialized nature of Dad Meet can best be understood in terms of what we call “the Dad.”
+The specialized nature of The Dads can best be understood in terms of what we call “the Dad.”
 We define the Dad as a person with a Y chromosome who fulfills the primary masculine parental role in someone’s life and sometimes is their biological father.
 The Dad has taken himself out of the whole context of what serves him best.
 He has put his child’s best interest before his own.
 “Dad” has become one of his primary identities.
 Our situation is like that of a mother who naturally thinks of her child before herself.
 So it is with the Dad who no longer sees himself as a detached and independent individual.

 Thus, for the Dad, any form of self-centeredness that is harmful to his child and not part of his own healthy self-care is progressively destructive to his child.
 These responsibilities were given to us as we chose to take action that made us fathers.
 But we have found that acceptance of these responsibilities are the key to happy and joyous fulfillment we could otherwise never know.

 This will and should discourage many men who think to lightly become a father or take on the role of Dad.
 Until we accepted a level of maturity, until we understood the importance of a Dad in each person’s life, we did not give ourselves to this program of development.
-Dad Meet is for men who know they have no heavier responsibility and no greater opportunity for joy than to be a Dad, and their own enlightened self interest must tell them this.
+The Dads is for men who know they have no heavier responsibility and no greater opportunity for joy than to be a Dad, and their own enlightened self interest must tell them this.